21 Best Dog Puzzle Toys to Make Your Pet Smarter

 13. Your Dog's Tennis Ball Needs an Upgrade

-It's the best dog ball variety pack we've come across, with balls of all different textures to help with teething and bust boredom.
+Bottom line: This is the best dog ball variety pack we've come across, with balls of all different textures to help with teething and bust boredom.
 The hollow ball can be filled with treats to slow down eating and keep them busy while they're home alone.

 Pro tip: Freeze peanut butter in it for even longer distraction.